 - It allows the body to work at optimum level.

 Not having enough water can lead to mild dehydration, problems with headaches, constipation, mental confusion and tiredness.
 A lack of water can also cause urinary tract infections.
-Because water acts as a lubricant, it allows the nutrients and supplements that we take to get to the cells, so that the immune system can continue to work at optimum level.
+Water acts as a lubricant and allows the nutrients and supplements that we take to get to the cells, so that our immune system can continue to work at optimum level.

-Drinking water throughout the day is not only important, but is an essential tool to physical and mental wellness.
+Drinking water throughout the day is not only important, but it’s essential to physical and mental wellness.
 Filtered water or natural mineral water are both good sources.
-Herbal teas also act as a good lubricant, as do squashes and juices, which also count and preferably should be diluted.
+Herbal teas are also good, as are squashes and juices, which also count and preferably should be diluted.

 Tea, coffee and cola although not recommended do count, because for every mug or glass we consume, two thirds is used as water by the body.